How To Make An Air Mattress More Comfortable

 - Air mattresses should be carefully folded and stored in a proper bag to avoid damage to the overall integrity of the mattress.

-There’s an option that’s affordable and not near as costly as a sleep number bed.
-The Never Flat pump works all night long to silently keep the mattress consistently inflated.
-Many of your higher-end airbed systems have similar secondary pumps that maintain inflation.
+There’s an affordable option and not nearly as costly as a sleep number bed.
+The Never Flat pump works all night to keep the mattress consistently inflated silently.

 Raising The Mattress Off The Ground Keeps You Warm

 Air mattresses come in either a single or raised design.
 Raised air mattresses are taller in height to get you up and off the cold floor/ground while making it easier to get in and out of bed.
-The single mattresses are low and not much taller than 10”.
-Because these are lower and closer to the ground/floor, raising it up will keep you warmer.
-The warmer your mattress stays, the less air it will lose.

 So, how do you raise an air mattress up on the floor/ground?
 An air mattress foundation/base is perfect for getting your bed up and off the floor/ground.
-Air mattresses on frames are great for supporting your air mattress.
-For camping, you can use folding cots or an inflatable bed base.

 Choose Your Desired Level Of Firmness